qjchu/brap_snRNA/README.md

 ---

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute the code, provided that you retain the original copyright notice.

----

 ## Contact & Citation

 If you use this repository in your research, please cite the original publication (details to be added) and provide a link to this GitHub repository.